-The Internet Engineering Task Force (IETF) led the effort to create standards for using non-ASCII characters in the Domain Name System (DNS).
+The Internet Engineering Task Force (IETF) led the effort to create standards for using non-ASCII characters in the DNS.

 The DNS only recognizes ASCII characters A-Z, 0-9 and '-'.
 This limits the number of characters that can be utilized to build domain names to 37 of the more than 96,000 characters identified within Unicode.
 To create domain names from the range of Unicode characters, a character-encoding scheme that uniquely maps Unicode code points to an ASCII representation must be used and standardized.

-The IETF published these standards related to Internationalized Domain Names (IDN): Encoding Schemes, Framework, Protocol, Unicode and Right-to-Left Scripts.
+The IETF published these standards related to IDNs: Encoding Schemes, Framework, Protocol, Unicode and Right-to-Left Scripts.

-The encoding scheme for IDNs uses Punycode, an ASCII Compatible Encoding (ACE) that encodes local language characters into ASCII characters such that DNS can accurately answer a request for an address record.
+The encoding scheme for IDNs uses Punycode, an ACE that encodes any Unicode character into the ASCII character-set (A-Z, 0-9 and Hyphen) such that DNS can accurately answer a request for an address record.
 To select Punycode as the ACE standard, IETF considered the balance between compression and implementation.
-Punycode allows the greatest number of characters (code points) to be represented and is not difficult to deploy.
+The Punycode algorithm allows the greatest number of characters (code points) to be represented and is not difficult to deploy.

 Framework [RFC 5890]

 This RFC is one of a collection that, together, describe the protocol and usage context for a revision of Internationalized Domain Names for Applications (IDNA) that was largely completed in 2008, known within the series and elsewhere as "IDNA2008."
 The series replaces an earlier version of IDNA [RFC 3490] [RFC 3491].
 For convenience, that version of IDNA is referred to as "IDNA2003."
 The newer version continues to use the Punycode algorithm [RFC 3492] and the ACE (ASCII-Compatible Encoding) prefix from the earlier version.

 Protocol [RFC 5891]